EU AI Act Fines and Enforcement: What's at Stake

 Tier 1: Prohibited Practice Violations, Up to 35 Million EUR or 7% of Turnover

-The most severe penalties apply to organisations that develop or deploy AI systems that violate the Article 5 prohibitions.
-These include:
+The harshest penalties hit organisations that build or deploy AI systems crossing the Article 5 prohibitions.
+These cover:

 - Social scoring systems